student working on a scientific experiment

 Additional Information:

-• Physical Chemistry Courses: Anywhere you see 3500 level above, students can choose between Quantum Chemistry, Chemical Thermodynamics, and Structure, Bonding, & Reactivity with advisor approval/advice.
+• Physical Chemistry Courses: Anywhere you see 35XX above, students can choose between 3521: Quantum Chemistry (even Spring Semesters only), 3522: Chemical Thermodynamics (odd Spring Semesters only), and 3523: Structure, Bonding, & Reactivity (all Fall semesters).
+Check with advisor/mentor for career-based advice

 Term 1: Fall